satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

     creator: Faris Mohammed
     source: https://unsplash.com/photos/d30sszrW7Vw
 author: Fabian Dietenberger
-authorSummary: "Senior Frontend Developer at Satellytes"
+authorSummary: "Senior Developer at Satellytes"
 seoMetaText: Learn how to improve Caching Headers in CloudFront to reduce traffic and increase page speed.
 teaserText: Learn how to improve Caching Headers in CloudFront to reduce traffic and increase page speed.
 ---

-If you use the `Cache-Control` header to set the caching behavior in CloudFront, it might not work as you wish.

-Let’s test the following header: `Cache-Control: max-age=10, s-maxage=60`

-This header means: The browser should cache the resource for 10 seconds, and the CDN should cache it for 60 seconds.
+Lately we were trying out CloudFront to improve our API response and caching times.
+We wanted to cache the response in the browser for 10 seconds, and on CloudFront for 60 seconds.

+To do this we set the `Cache-Control` header in our origin like this: `Cache-Control: max-age=10, s-maxage=60`

+This `Cache-Control` header has 2 directives: `max-age` and `s-maxage`. `max-age` defines the caching time in seconds.
-This means, every 10 seconds, the browser would fetch the resource from the CDN, and every 60 seconds the request would hit the origin and not the CDN.
+In our case this means, the browser should cache the resource for 10 seconds.
+After 10 seconds, the browser should request the resource and cache it for 10 seconds again.
+The `s-maxage` header is used to set the caching time of the resource in our CDN in seconds (if not set,`max-age` is used).
+With the first request, the CDN caches the resource for 60 seconds.
+After that time, the cache gets deleted and the resource needs to be fetched by CloudFront from the origin again.

-To test this header, we created a small sample application within AWS Lambda with CloudFront as CDN.
-The Lambda returns the given caching header and a small JSON.
+To test this header, we created a small sample application within AWS Lambda and CloudFront as CDN.
+The Lambda returns the given caching header and a small JSON body.
 Let’s check within the browsers network console what happens when we do multiple requests within 70 seconds:

 ![Requests are only partially cached](images/cloudfront-cache-efficiency/1-problem.png)